In my last post, I explored end-line & mid-line feminine endings, and simple variations formed by adjusting the stress of single syllables.

 Note that, with this notation, you can mark five different gradations of stress, while still maintaining visual simplicity (I have found five gradations to be the optimum number: you don’t need more than five, but anything less isn’t quite adequate).

 I also do not mark individual iambs: I only mark metrical variations.
-However, initially, when practicing scansion, you may well feel the need to start by segmenting the line into individual feet; with practice, you will no longer need to do so.
+However, initially, when practicing scansion, you may well feel the need to start by segmenting the line into individual feet; with practice, you will no longer need to do so (see the example below).

 It can also be very useful to uncover patterns in the placement of phrasal junctures.
 This is my suggestion of how to do so:-

-- Mark enjambed lines (lines which end in the middle of a phrase) with a downward pointing arrow at the end of the line.
+- Mark enjambed lines (lines which end in the middle of a phrase) with a downward pointing arrow at the end of the line – blue for a strong enjambment, plain grey lead for a weak enjambment.

 - Mark phrasal junctures within the line with a vertical line in blue pencil.
 This serves to highlight the interaction between the meter and the phrasal units.
 Mark weak phrasal junctures with a dotted vertical line.

-- Then number the junctures (for instance, if there is a phrasal juncture after the 4th syllable of a line, I write the number ‘4‘ in the left hand margin at the beginning of the line; if there is more than one phrasal juncture in the same line, I write both numbers – so for instance, if there is also a juncture after the 7th syllable, I write ‘4 / 7‘.
-To indicate a weak phrasal juncture, I place brackets around the corresponding number, e.g. (4) to indicate a weak juncture after the 4th syllable).
-This serves to highlight patterns in the placement of phrasal junctures.
-(Once you are practised at recognising phrasal junctures, you can simply number them, without bothering to mark them off).
+- Then number the junctures.
+For instance, if there is a phrasal juncture after the 4th syllable of a line, I write the number ‘4‘ in the left hand margin, in blue, at the beginning of the line; if there is more than one phrasal juncture in the same line, I write both numbers – so for instance, if there is also a juncture after the 7th syllable, I write ‘4 .
+7‘.
+When numbering a weak phrasal juncture, I use a plain grey lead, e.g. ‘3 .
+5‘ would indicate a weak juncture after the 3rd syllable, and a strong juncture after the 5th.
+Once you are practised at recognising phrasal junctures, you can simply number them, without bothering to mark them off.

 Look out for early and late junctures, and look out for masculine or lyric caesuras (masculine caesura = a juncture after an even syllable; lyric caesura = a juncture after an odd syllable.
 ‘Caesura’ is a fancy word for ‘juncture’!).
 As a lyric caesura lands in the middle of a foot, it creates a play-off, a distinctive interaction, between the meter and the phrasal units.